Injunctions for Protection

 You answered "no" to the domestic violence questions

-The other person committed one of the following acts: sexual battery defined by Chapter 794 of Florida Statutes; lewd and lascivious act defined in Chapter 800 of Florida Statutes upon or in the presence of a child younger than 16; lured or enticed a child as described in Chapter 787 of Florida Statutes; required a child to sexually perform as in Chapter 827 of Florida Statutes; or committed any forcible felony wherein a sexual act was committed or attempted.
+And The other person committed one of the following acts: sexual battery defined by Chapter 794 of Florida Statutes; lewd and lascivious act defined in Chapter 800 of Florida Statutes upon or in the presence of a child younger than 16; lured or enticed a child as described in Chapter 787 of Florida Statutes; required a child to sexually perform as in Chapter 827 of Florida Statutes; or committed any forcible felony wherein a sexual act was committed or attempted.
 As the deputy clerk for definitions of these acts if you do not know what they are so you can determine if they apply to your situation.

-If you have reported the sexual violence to law enforcement and are cooperating with any criminal proceeding, then you may file for this type of injunction
+And If you have reported the sexual violence to law enforcement and are cooperating with any criminal proceeding, then you may file for this type of injunction

-You can file a sexual violence injunction if the other person has been in prison for sexual violence against you, and the term of imprisonment has expired or will expire within 90 days from the date the petition is filed.
+Or You can file a sexual violence injunction if the other person has been in prison for sexual violence against you, and the term of imprisonment has expired or will expire within 90 days from the date the petition is filed.

 Have you and the other person dated each other in the last six months?

-Did you have an expectation of affection or sexual involvement with the other person?
+And Did you have an expectation of affection or sexual involvement with the other person?

-Did you interact with the other person on a frequent and continuous basis during the relationship?
+And Did you interact with the other person on a frequent and continuous basis during the relationship?

-If you answered “YES” to ALL of these questions about dating, and whether or not the other person has been violent towards you in the past, and you fear you are in imminent danger of violence, then you may wish to file a petition for an injunction for protection against dating violence.
+If you answered "Yes" to all of these questions about dating, and whether or not the other person has been violent towards you in the past, and you fear you are in imminent danger of violence, then you may wish to file a petition for an injunction for protection against dating violence.